What is Technical Writing?

 What is technical writing in simple words?

 Technical writing is documentation that deals with a particular subject matter within a specialized field.
-It is used to instruct or guide people on how to do something, often related to work procedures and tasks.
+It is used to explain technical information and instruct or guide people on how to do something, often related to work procedures and tasks.
 Technical writing focus on simplifying complex information.

-Its purpose is to help better understand complex material by making it easier to follow and digest.
-A technical document enables the readers to easily comprehend technical information.
+A technical document enables readers to comprehend technical information easily.
+Its purpose is to help readers better understand complex material by making it easier to follow and digest.

 What are some examples of technical writing?

-Technical writers work for a particular industry.
-Here are some examples of technical writing:
+Both veteran and entry-level technical writers work for a particular industry.
+Here are some examples of other technical writers’ writing:

 UX Writing